Free Compliance Test

 10

-Have you agreed the tracking system with employee representatives or implemented it per agreement?
+Have you agreed the tracking system with employee representatives or implemented it per collective agreement?

-Collective bargaining or company agreement is the preferred way to define the system.
+Collective bargaining or a company agreement is the preferred way to define the system.

 Answer all 10 questions to see your results